Avenue Primary School Statement of Provision

 **Criteria for Admission **

-Trailblazer base may be the right place for a pupil if they fulfil some or all of the criteria below:
+The ASD base may be the right place for a pupil if they fulfil some or all of the criteria below:

 Children whose behaviour and mental health allows them to consistently work in a small group teaching environment and to implement taught self-regulation strategies with support and prompts from trained staff.